 The Model Governance Committee sets policies, provides an independent review of model validation and provides oversight of model implementation, change and use.
 The Model Governance Committee is chaired by the Actuary, Corporate Actuarial.
-The Model Governance Committee meets bi-monthly, or more frequently as needed, reporting its activities to the CRMC.
+The Model Governance Committee regularly reports its activities to the CRMC.

-IT and Shared Services Risk Committee
+Enterprise Business and Technology Services (f/k/a IT and Shared Services) Risk Committee

-The IT and Shared Services Risk Committee ensures that IT and Shared Services risks, including operational, vendor, personnel, technology and reputational risks, are appropriately identified, assigned and prioritized.
+The Enterprise Business and Technology Services Risk Committee ensures that Enterprise Business and Technology Services risks, including operational, vendor, personnel, technology and reputational risks, are appropriately identified, assigned and prioritized.
 Then, as appropriate and agreed to, mitigation (or risk acceptance) plans are developed and implemented.
-The IT and Shared Services Risk Committee is chaired by the Chief Information Security Officer.
-The IT and Shared Services Risk Committee meets monthly and regularly reports its activities to the CRMC.
+The Enterprise Business and Technology Services Risk Committee is chaired by the Chief Information Security Officer.
+The Enterprise Business and Technology Services Risk Committee regularly reports its activities to the CRMC.